 work in the Barnard River Catchment

-Since 2011 when the catchment of the Barnard River was identified as a significant source of sediment and nutrient pollution in the Manning River, MidCoast Water has undertaken a variety of works to improve the situation.
+Since 2011 when the catchment of the Barnard River was identified as a significant source of sediment and nutrient pollution in the Manning River, MidCoast Water Services has undertaken a variety of works to improve the situation.
 The largest projects are at Glen Almond, near Nundle; and on unsealed public roads within the flood zone of the upper Barnard River and its tributaries.

-In July 2011, MidCoast Water purchased a property in the headwaters of the Manning Catchment.
+In July 2011, MidCoast Water Services purchased a property in the headwaters of the Manning Catchment.
 It is located on the upper Barnard River at Barry, 80 km north west of Gloucester.
 The 1011 hectares are in steep, rugged terrain with highly erodible soils.
 At the time of aquisition there were a number of problems which were contributing to the high suspended sediment load in the Barnard River, so to poor water quality downstream in the Manning.
 These included unvegetated, eroding river banks with unrestricted cattle access; a large amount of gully erosion; pastures with poor ground cover; failing dams; and eroding dirt roads and tracks across the property.

-Upon settlement, MidCoast Water started to address these problems in collaboration with neighbouring properties and government bodies.
+Upon settlement, MidCoast Water Services started to address these problems in collaboration with neighbouring properties and government bodies.
 Plans have also been put in place to conserve biodiversity on the site by doing a Property Vegetation Plan through the Hunter Local Land Services.
-Land has also been put aside for carbon sequestration through native reforestation as part of MidCoast Water's efforts to become carbon neutral.
+Land has also been put aside for carbon sequestration through native reforestation as part of MidCoast Water Services' efforts to become carbon neutral.

 River Bank Stabilisation